 4.1 RESPONSIBILITIES.
 The Steering Committee (hereafter “Committee”) shall be the administrative body of the Party.
 The Committee shall have responsibility to oversee and manage the day-to-day business and operations of the Party between meetings of the State Convention and Coordinating Council.

 4.2 NUMBER AND OFFICERS.
-The Committee shall be comprised of nine members elected by the State Convention.
+The Committee shall be comprised of up to nine members elected by the State Convention.
 Every effort should be made to elect a membership that reflects the gender and ethnic diversity of South Carolina.
-At the first Committee meeting subsequent to each State Convention, members of the Committee will designate two Co-chairs (one of each gender), a Secretary, and a Treasurer.
+At the first Committee meeting subsequent to each State Convention, members of the Committee will designate two Co-chairs (with representation as diverse and equitable as possible, based on current membership), a Secretary, and a Treasurer.
 These offices can be rotated at the discretion of the Committee.
 The Secretary shall be responsible for taking minutes at meetings of the Committee and State Convention and distributing them widely within all levels of the Party.
 The Treasurer shall be responsible for all the financial affairs of the Party and for filing reports with the appropriate state and federal offices as required by law.
 The other members are expected to take a leadership role on at least one state committee (such as fund-raising, communications, and elections).